The Table

 A Commitment Deferred

-You present the 'meaningful pay adjustments pending board approval' framing to Claudia for sign-off on the joint assessment document.
+You present 'meaningful pay adjustments pending board approval' to Claudia for sign-off.

-Henrik — Article 9(4) requires specific measures with timelines in the joint assessment document.
-'Meaningful pay adjustments pending board approval' is not a specific measure and it does not have a timeline.
-This document does not satisfy the Article 9(4) requirement.
-I am prepared to sign a document with a specific figure and a specific timeline.
-I am not prepared to sign a document that defers both to a future board decision.
-If the board has not approved the figure, I would suggest the CEO brief the board before signing a legally binding compliance document, not after.
+Henrik — Article 9(4) requires specific measures with timelines.
+'Meaningful pay adjustments pending board approval' is neither.
+This document does not satisfy Article 9(4).
+I will sign a document with a specific figure and a specific timeline.
+I will not sign one that defers both to a future board decision.
+If the board has not approved the figure, brief them before signing a binding compliance document, not after.
 I remain available. — C.V.

-The December 5th shareholder meeting passes without a signed joint assessment.
-The monitoring body's quarterly review in January 2025 identifies Meridian as having triggered but not completed an Article 9 assessment within the required period.
+December 5th passes without a signed assessment.
+The monitoring body's January 2025 review flags Meridian as having triggered but not completed Article 9 in time.
 The Belgian Institute for the Equality of Women and Men opens a preliminary inquiry.

 -2 Compliance